Green Light Therapy: Improving Mental Health With An LED Light

 For pain reduction

-Certain neural pathways that run from the eyes to the visual cortex lead to regions of the brain responsible for alleviating pain.
-Green light therapy is thought to activate those areas of the brain.
+Pain management is an area of physical health where green light therapy has been investigated.
+Certain neural pathways that run from the eyes to the visual cortex lead to regions of the brain responsible for alleviating pain, and green light therapy is thought to activate those areas of the brain.
 Again, researchers are still unsure of the mechanisms by which this occurs, but some studies have identified brain regions that are stimulated during green light therapy.
 For example, a study on mice found that green light therapy may alleviate pain through the anterior cingulate cortex.

 In another study conducted by researchers at the University of Arizona’s Comprehensive Pain and Addiction Center, rats exposed to green light therapy experienced reduced inflammation in the brain.
 These anti-inflammatory effects, alongside reduced synaptic plasticity, appeared to increase the efficacy of pain medicine.

-For individuals with migraines, green light therapy is thought to help with light sensitivity.
-Blue light and other potentially harsh forms of light can exacerbate migraine pain, while green light might help alleviate it.
+For migraine sufferers, green light therapy is thought to help reduce light sensitivity.
+Migraine sufferers often experience head pain, nausea, and other symptoms during an attack, and these symptoms can be especially debilitating when exposed to bright lights.
+However, research has found that the color of the light a person sees may affect symptom severity.
+Blue light and other potentially harsh forms of light can exacerbate migraine pain, while green light might have a calming effect.
 In one study, researchers exposed individuals with chronic migraines to green, amber, blue, and red lights.
 They found that the green lights produced the smallest signals in the brain and retina, resulting in reduced pain.
 This inhibited response was traced to neurons in the thalamus, which are thought to be less impacted by green light.

 Comparing green light therapy to other light therapies

 Green light lamps and glasses share several characteristics with other forms of phototherapy.
 Bright light therapy, for example, also involves exposure to LED light bulbs.
 However, at 10,000 lux, bright light lamps are typically much more powerful than lamps that emit green light, which usually have an intensity of 100 to 400 lux.
-Often used to treat seasonal affective disorder, bright light devices are meant to regulate an individual’s sleep-wake cycles by simulating sunlight.
+Often used to treat seasonal affective disorder, bright light devices are meant to regulate an individual’s circadian rhythms and sleep-wake cycles by simulating sunlight.
+This may have a calming effect on symptoms and contribute to overall well-being.

-Green light therapy also differs from the light therapies used for skincare.
+Green light therapy also differs from other light therapies used for skincare, including blue light therapy and red light therapy, which use different wavelengths to achieve different effects.
 Light therapy masks, for example, are becoming increasingly popular solutions for certain skin challenges, such as inflammation, acne, or scarring.
-While green lights are sometimes utilized, these masks typically rely on red light.
+These masks typically rely on red light.
 Red light waves are longer than green light waves, which means they can penetrate deeper into the skin.
 There is some evidence to suggest that this might help enhance the production of collagen, which could reduce certain imperfections.
+While green lights are sometimes utilized for this purpose, green light therapy tends to be used more for benefits like hormone balance and pain relief.

 What does the research say about green light therapy?

 Experts continue to study the effects of green light therapy.
-The following are a few recent reports on the efficacy of green light therapy for various mental and physical health concerns.
+The following are a few recent reports on the efficacy of green light therapy for anxiety management, sleep, stress relief, and various other mental and physical health concerns.

 Studies on the efficacy of green light therapy